daniel-d-wu/Online-Loan-Default-Prediction/README.md

 ### Recommendation:
 1) If the foregone cost of incorrectly labelling creditworthy applicants is proportionally great, it is favorable to include bigrams as text features to help with predicting creditworthy applicants.

-3) If the company's objective is aligned with social welfare, or if charge-offs are proportionally expensive, it is favorable to <b> not </b> include bigrams as text features in their decision algorithms. <br>
+3) If the company's objective is aligned with social welfare, or if charge-offs are proportionally expensive, it may  <b> not </b> be favorable to include bigrams as text features in their decision algorithms depending on the algorithm. <br>

  ### Part 1: Performance with only (Hard) Financial information